About Your Ketamine Infusion Treatment

 • You can go back to doing your usual activities the day after your treatment.

-• Continue taking your pain medication, unless your doctor or nurse tells you to stop.
+• Continue taking your pain medicine, unless your care team tells you to stop.

 Call your healthcare provider if you: